glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 This might look alien, but once "decoded" it makes sense.
 Since Weaviate uses `GraphQL` for their search API, we use a builder to create a `GraphQL` request.
 We want to do a `get()` request on the vector schema with the class name `Icon`.
 There, we want to search for any vectors that are close to the concept of `text`, where `text` is the `string` that we supply.
 We limit our results to vectors that are within a distance of `0.9`.
 Identical vectors will have a distance of `0`, and opposite vectors will have a distance of `2`.
 We tell Weaviate to limit the results to 10 and to only return the image field of the found objects.
 See, makes perfect sense!

-And with this we are ready to search!
-Players can type anything they want, and we most likely will have an icon to show them!
+And with this, we are ready to search!
+Players can type anything they want, and we’ll most likely have an icon to show them!
 It looks something like this:

 {%
   include embed/video.html
   src='/assets/vid/simple_search.mp4'
+  title='Search video'
+  autoplay=true
+  loop=true
+%}

+Pretty neat, right?!
+Without doing any labeling or pre-processing (except for loading the images into a vector database), we are able to show icons for any item the player might search for!
+The latency is also acceptable, but the user experience is horrible!
+They need to search for items one by one.
+What if we supported multiple input strings?
+To make it easy for the player (and most importantly, us) we will support a comma delimited input.
+So something like this: `potion, sword, table, chair, lamp`.
+Then we can just split the string and search for each item individually. **Ktor** is async by default so performance shouldn't be impacted.
+It looks like this:

+{%
+  include embed/video.html
+  src='/assets/vid/multi_search.mp4'
   title='Search video'
   autoplay=true
   loop=true